Spyderisk/.github/profile/README.md

 Other repositories vary from project administration tools to very specific technical code that operates on Domain Models.

-Do feel free to try our Spyderisk, and we look forward to seeing you around the risk assessment community.
+We look forward to seeing you around the risk assessment community.